B0HDAN1337/PZPP_sem6/README.md

 The system scrapes timetable data from the university's website, processes it, and presents it in a structured and user-friendly format.
 The application eliminates the need for students to manually search for their schedules, making it more convenient and efficient.

-- **??
-Web Scraping Functionality:** Allows users to extract educational content from specified group URLs.
+- **Web Scraping Functionality:** Allows users to extract educational content from specified group URLs.
-- **??
-Robust Error Handling:** Ensures a seamless user experience by managing errors effectively and providing clear feedback.
+- **Robust Error Handling:** Ensures a seamless user experience by managing errors effectively and providing clear feedback.
-- **?
-Unobtrusive Validation:** Enhances form validation without cluttering HTML, promoting cleaner code and better user experience.
+- **Unobtrusive Validation:** Enhances form validation without cluttering HTML, promoting cleaner code and better user experience.
-- **??
-Responsive Design:** Ensures a visually appealing interface that adapts to various screen sizes, improving accessibility.
+- **Responsive Design:** Ensures a visually appealing interface that adapts to various screen sizes, improving accessibility.

 ---